Cuba starter pack

 Cuban Tourist Traps

 In fairness though, there’s nothing wrong with cruising by a few tourist attractions.
 But if you’re like me, here are a few tourist traps you might want to avoid:

 By most accounts, Ernest Hemingway was as prolific a drinker as he was a writer.
 By some combination of lore and hearsay Havana's La Floridita has gained a reputation as the writers favorite watering hole.
 If you go, expect strong crowds, weak drinks, bad food and a sizable waiting line to capture a corner selfie with Hemingway's bronze effigy.
 There are so many better places to go, check out this list of Cuban locals to help you find one.

 La Bodeguita del Medio

 Another bar that trades heavily in Hemingway history, this scrawled walled institution is said to be the birthplace of the mojito and is certainly not off the beaten path.
 The price for one of the fabled mint cocktails here is something akin to highway robbery.
-Time and money are better spent at Bar Monserrate, a Hemingway favorite that serves better drinks and atmosphere at infinitely more reasonable prices.
+Time and money are better spent at Bar Monserrate, a Hemingway favorite that serves better drinks and in a better atmosphere at infinitely more reasonable prices.